q4hmad/word_definitions-code_review2/README.md

 Open http://localhost:4567/ in your favorite web browser.

-You can also try the app on heroku at https://lit-island-34839.herokuapp.com/
+You can also try the app on [heroku](https://lit-island-34839.herokuapp.com/)

 Support and contact details